-With commercial inventory getting snapped up as soon as its built, builders and developers have to race to keep up with market demand.
+With commercial inventory getting snapped up as soon as it is built, builders and developers have to race to keep up with market demand.
 That rush can lead to hastily built commercial properties.
 Rushed projects often come with defects in design or construction.
-If you’re a commercial property owner and you’ve discovered problems with your building, contact us right now to schedule a confidential consultation with one of our Colorado construction defect lawyers at 303-792-5595 or fill out our FREE CASE EVALUATION form.
+If you are a commercial property owner and you have discovered problems with your building, contact us right now to schedule a confidential consultation with one of our Colorado construction defect lawyers at 303-792-5595 or fill out our FREE CASE EVALUATION form.

 Most states, along with the U.S. Supreme Court, have adopted some type of economic loss rule.
 Each jurisdiction’s rule must be carefully analyzed to determine the extent of its applicability to a particular commercial property owner’s situation.
 For example, the Colorado Supreme Court enforced the economic loss rule in 2004 against a subcontractor who wasn’t a party to a network of interrelated contracts regarding a commercial construction project.
 On the other hand, several well-recognized exceptions provide that a contractor could be liable to a property owner based on negligence even though the economic loss rule might otherwise apply.

-Even if you aren’t the original buyer of your building, you might still have recourse if you discover construction defects on the property.
+Even if you are not the original buyer of your building, you might still have recourse if you discover construction defects on the property.

 The economic loss rule, other contractual limitations, and pre-lawsuit notice/repair statutes are just a few examples of the complex, fact-specific issues that have to be addressed at the outset of every commercial property construction defect case.
 We have extensive experience with these and the many other specific issues related to commercial real estate that are important to each case and can effectively represent you as a commercial property owner.